dwes7/newletter_website/README.md

 }
 ```

+# Deploy in Heroku
+[Heroku](https://www.heroku.com/) is nice because it allows users to deploy at least 5 projects on their servers for free.
+After you've set up your own personal account, you can follow the instructions [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs) to deploy your website.
+Heroku will come up with a funny url that doesn't make any sense that you can go to visit your live newsletter webapp.
+In order to change the url you need to set up your project in Heroku with a domain name that you own.

 ## My plan
 My plan is to utilize this simple newsletter sign in my personal website that I have yet to create.
 So stay tuned...